JebBarbas/react-native-paper-navigation-theme-context/README.md

 store this in the device, so, the next time you enter in the app the theme will be saved.
 You can create your own Theme Toggler Component using the `useTheme()` functions (Provider values) or you can use the default components with the built-in functionality:
-- `<ThemeToggler/>`: 3 IconButtons, each one changes the theme to one value.
+- `<ThemeToggler/>`: 3 IconButtons, each one changes the theme to one value. <-- My personal favorite, easy and practical
 - `<DarkmodeSwitch/>`: A Switch to turn on the darkmode (can't return to default mode, only toggles between light and darkmode).
 - `<ThemeButton/>`: A Button that cycles the 3 themes (light, dark and default) with a different icon to each one.